edgexfoundry/edgex-docs/docs_src/design/ucr/Common Configuration.md

 ### Existing solutions
 There are no existing solutions for global configuration that would apply to EdgeX since the current configuration implementation is specific to EdgeX.
 See [0005-Service-Self-Config](../../adr/0005-Service-Self-Config/) for more details on current configuration design.

-### Requirements.
+### Requirements

 #### General

-- Services shall be able reference a global common configuration in a manner that is flexible for use with and without the Configuration Provider
+- Services shall be able reference a common configuration in a manner that is flexible for use with and without the Configuration Provider

-- Services must be able to override any of the global common configuration settings with local service specific configuration values
+- Services must be able to override any of the common configuration settings with private service specific configuration values

-    !!! example - "Example Core Data specific **Writable.Telemetry** and **Service** configuration settings in local configuration file"
+    !!! example - "Example Core Data specific **Writable.Telemetry** and **Service** configuration settings in private configuration file"
         ```toml
           [Writable.Telemetry]
             [Writable.Telemetry.Metrics] # All service's metric names must be present in this list.